Dobiasd/undictify/README.md

 Undictify will type-check the construction of objects of type `Heart` and `Human` automatically.
 (This works for normal classes with a manually written `__init__` function too.
 You just need to provide the type annotations to its parameters.)
-So you can use the usual dictionary unpacking syntax, to safely convert your untyped dictionary resulting from the JSON string into your statically typed class:
+So you can use the usual dictionary unpacking syntax, to safely convert your untyped dictionary (i.e., `Dict[str, Any]`) resulting from the JSON string into your statically typed class:

 ```python
 tobias = Human(**json.loads(tobias_json))
 ```

+(Btw this application is the origin of the name of this library.)

 It throws exceptions with meaningful details in their associated values in case of errors like:
 - missing a field